-Porsche 911 GT3 RS Is Official With 520 HP, 0-62 In 3.2 Seconds
+Porsche 911 GT3 RS Live From Geneva Motor Show

 If that’s not enough, buyers can choose the optional Weissach package that swaps in various carbon components for the interior, exterior, and the chassis.
 It also adds magnesium wheels, and Porsche does tell us that, in this most lightened configuration, the new GT3 RS weighs just 3,152 pounds (1,430 kilograms).
 For those who want a track-ready GT3 RS, the Clubsport package is a no-cost option that adds a roll bar, fire extinguisher, the prep necessary to install a battery disconnect switch, and a six-point harness.

 Porsche says the 911 GT3 RS is available to order right now, with a scheduled launch occurring this April in Germany.
-Prices start at €195,137 ($240,658) but with rumors that this could be the last naturally aspirated 911 GT3 of all time, we wouldn’t be surprised if those numbers quickly increase as cars pass into private hands.
+Prices start at €195,137 for buyers in Europe, with U.S. Porsche fans paying a base price of $188,550 including delivery.
+However, with rumors that this could be the last naturally aspirated 911 GT3 of all time, we wouldn’t be surprised if those numbers quickly increase as cars pass into private hands.

 Source: Porsche